swttech2017/qa-portal-angular/README.md

   }<br>
 }<br>

+c) Add the QACommonModule to your new application by adding it to the imports in the app.module.ts file.

-c) Make your new application module available in the portal-core application.
+d) Make your new application module available in the portal-core application.
 In the projects/portal-core/src/app folder, edit the app.module.ts file, adding this new module at the end of the list of imports

-  imports: [
+  imports: [<br>
     QaCommonModule,<br>
     AppRoutingModule,<br>
     .......,<br>
     {AppName}SharedModule

-d) Make the routes in your new application available from portal-core application.
+e) Make the routes in your new application available from portal-core application.
 In the projects/portal-core/src/app folder, edit the app-routing.module.ts file, adding a new route on the line before the comment

 // Add routes for new application here